DonggeLiu/ProFuzzBench/subjects/SSH/OpenSSH/README.md

 Please carefully read the [main README.md](../../../README.md), which is stored in the benchmark's root folder, before following this subject-specific guideline.

-# Fuzzing OpenSSH server with AFLNet and AFLnwe
+# Fuzzing OpenSSH server with AFLNet and AFLNetLegion
 Please follow the steps below to run and collect experimental results for OpenSSH.

 ## Step-1.
 Build a docker image